stephhazlitt/some-assembly-required/R/bc-sd61-popn/sd61_kids.md

 estimate lines are going up—and predicted to do so for at least the next 15 years 📈.
 In my opinion, a plan for the kids that are still to come should be on the to-do list 📜 for the Township of Esquimalt.
-The elementary school space crunch has aleady had community impacts throughout the Capital Regional District, displacing dedicated computer labs, after-school care situations, pre-schools.
+The elementary school space crunch has already had community impacts throughout the Capital Regional District, displacing dedicated computer labs, after-school care situations, pre-schools.
 The School District recently launched a [Catchment Boundary Review & Public